-- Newbie will organize a diverse range of activities, both at the national and the European level.
+- The Newbie project organised a diverse range of activities, both at the National and the European level.
 National discussion circles will be established with new entrants and relevant stakeholders.

-- Newbie will create a video channel with a library of inspiring new entrants visual stories from all participating countries.
+- Newbie created a video library of inspiring new entrants visual stories from all participating countries.

-- We will provide opportunities for bilateral exchange of new farmers and advisors across Europe.
+- Bilateral exchanges were completed by new farmers and advisors across Europe.